Giving to charity is great, not just for the recipients but for the givers, too.

 - Wild Animal Initiative studies the lived experience of animals in the wild and researches ways to ease their suffering, which may be intense and widespread.

 10) Give what you can (though if you can spare it, pledging to give 10 percent of your income would be fantastic)

 One of the hardest problems in philanthropy is deciding how much to donate.

-I wrote about people who do this back in 2013, and I know that many of the people I profiled still earn-to-give; for them, at least, this is a sustainable option.
-It’s a really good career option if you like working in finance and tech, but frankly it’s not the best option for most people, and there are a lot of amazing jobs — in scientific research, in the private sector, in direct charity or nonprofit or government work — where the typical person can do more good than they could by using their career as a mechanism through which to generate donation money.
+Another approach is to “earn to give”: take a high-paying job, typically in finance or tech, and give away a huge share of your earnings, like 40 to 50 percent.
+But frankly it’s not the best option for most people, especially if the “earn to give” job is in a morally dubious field.
+And there are a lot of amazing jobs — in scientific research, in the private sector, in direct charity or nonprofit or government employment — where the typical person can do more good through their work than they could by solely using their career as a mechanism through which to generate donation money.

 So we suggest a more moderate course: You can sign the Giving What We Can pledge, which commits members to donating 10 percent of their annual income to highly effective charities, or take a Trial Pledge, which commits members to donating a percentage of their choice — at least 1 percent — to such charities.